Man guilty of East Ham businessman’s manslaughter

-BEST QUALITY AVAILABLE Undated handout file photo issued by West Midlands Police of Akhtar Javeed.
-The family of the murder victim who was tied up and shot in the head during a warehouse raid have urged anyone harbouring his alleged killer to turn him in.
+Undated handout photo issued by West Midlands Police of Suraj Mistry, who was acquitted of murdering Akhtar Javeed, a father of four who was shot at point-blank range during a warehouse raid, but convicted of manslaughter, conspiracy to commit robbery and possession of firearms with intent to cause fear of violence after a six-week trial at Birmingham Crown Court.
 PRESS ASSOCIATION Photo.
-Issue date: Wednesday September 14, 2016.
-Tahir Zarif - who prosecutors claim shot Akhtar Javeed in the legs, throat and mouth - is at the centre of an international manhunt after flying to Pakistan following the killing last February.
+Issue date: Tuesday September 13, 2016.
 See PA story COURTS Digbeth.
 Photo credit should read: West Midlands Police/PA Wire NOTE TO EDITORS: This handout photo may only be used in for editorial reporting purposes for the contemporaneous illustration of events, things or the people in the image or facts mentioned in the caption.
-Reuse of the picture may require further permission from the copyright holder. - Credit: PA
+Reuse of the picture may require further permission from the copyright holder.

 Suraj Mistry was yesterday acquitted of murdering businessman Akhtar Javeed but convicted of manslaughter, conspiracy to commit robbery and possession of firearms with intent to cause fear of violence after a six-week trial at Birmingham Crown Court.